-SA Scheiderer asked a series of clarifying questions after receiving series official statement.
-The following is a summation of the information gained from those questions.

-stated that while responding to the scene, he heard radio traffic advising the involved-deputy was down, and that was followed by clarification that the deputy wasn't down, it was the suspect.
-The initial description of the "suspect" from Dispatch was a "male/White", later learned it was actually a "male/Black". but elieved the involved-deputy was in uniform, and was never aware of his exact location at the scene. didn't observe anyone other than law enforcement officers at the front entrance of the apartment building when he arrived on scene.
-Prior to encountering Lindsey in the hallway of was not aware of Lindsey's exact location at the scene. the lower level. observed Lindsey in possession of a "jacket" that was "wrapped up" in his hand. never observed Lindsey in possession of a firearm, but did hear an officer that was walking in front of him, questioning if Lindsey had a "gun" in his hand. never observed Lindsey "drop" or "discard" a firearm, nor did anyone ever tell him Lindsey was no longer armed.
+SA Scheiderer asked a series of clarifying questions after receiving formation of the information gained from those questions. stated that while responding to the scene, he heard radio traffic advising the involved-deputy was down, and that was followed by clarification that the deputy wasn't down, it was the suspect.
+The initial description of the "suspect" from Dispatch was a "male/White", but ater learned it was actually a "male/Black". elieved the involved-deputy was in uniform, and was never aware of his exact location at the scene. didn't observe anyone other than law enforcement officers at the front entrance of the apartment building when he arrived on scene.
+Prior to encountering Lindsey in the hallway of the lower level, was not aware of Lindsey's exact location at the scene. observed Lindsey in possession of a "jacket" that was "wrapped up" in his hand. never observed Lindsey in possession of a firearm, but did hear an officer that was walking in front of him, questioning if Lindsey had a "gun" in his hand. hever observed Lindsey "drop" or "discard" a firearm, nor did anyone ever tell him Lindsey was no longer armed.
 Based on training and experience, he did not observe any actions from Lindsey that would indicate he was ready to surrender.
-Had Lindsey clearly surrendered (verbally or by his actions), Second believed he could have been taken into custody without further incident.
-Second stated the officers didn't have any other "reasonable" means to resolve the situation due to distance, lack of cover, and their knowledge that he was still armed.
-Second denied knowing exactly where the officers on the south end of the building were located at the time he discharged his firearm.
-Second stated his actions were consistent with the training he received from CPD and his experiences as a police officer.
+Had Lindsey clearly surrendered (verbally or by his actions), believed he could have been taken into custody without further incident.
+Stated the officers didn't have any other "reasonable" means to resolve the situation due to distance, lack of cover, and their knowledge that he was still armed. denied knowing exactly where the officers on the south end of the building were located at the time he discharged his firearm.
+Stated his actions were consistent with the training he received from CPD and his experiences as a police officer.